-- Practise academic writing skills for the purposes of university entrance.
+- Practise academic writing skills for the purposes of university entrance (15-18 years only).

-- Understand plagiarism and referencing in an academic context.
+- Understand plagiarism and referencing in an academic context (15-18 years only).

-- Understand what admissions tutors in top universities are looking for.
+- Understand what top universities are looking for.

 - Understand the key differences and similarities between the US and UK application systems.